Photo: Tanner Haskins

 Emerald: Do you think on the flip side of that, do you think that there are any advantages to that sort of seasonal guiding work and setup?

-Emerald: To shift gears, let's say I'm a guide and have just graduated my undergraduate degree and I have let's say $40,000 of student loans that I need to pay back.
+Emerald: To shift gears, let's say I'm a guide and have just earned my undergraduate degree and I have let's say $40,000 of student loans that I need to pay back.
 As a younger person, what's the best place to start with addressing those if the plan is to be a career guide and sort of have that fluctuating income?

 Emerald: You mentioned an emergency fund.
 Can you talk a little bit about why an emergency fund might be important for a career like guiding and what you recommend, not necessarily as a hard amount, but maybe as a percentage of living expenses or as what you recommend when folks are interested in setting something like that up?